dmulyalin/salt-nornir-docker/readme.md

 4. Re-tag the image: `docker tag salt-nornir:py39-st3006.2-sn0.20.4 <dockerhub-username>/salt-nornir:py39-st3006.2-sn0.20.4`
 5. Push the image: `docker push <dockerhub-username>/salt-nornir:py39-st3006.2-sn0.20.4`

-Assumption are  `<dockerhub-username>` is an existing account username on (hub.docker.com)[https://hub.docker.com/] and this account has `salt-nornir` repository.
+Assumptions are  `<dockerhub-username>` is an existing account username on [hub.docker.com](https://hub.docker.com/) and this account has `salt-nornir` repository.

-If instead of publishing to Dockerhub need to run custom image locally then after step 2 need to update `SALT/Dockerfile.saltstack` `FROM` directive to use custom image e.g. instead of `FROM dmulyalin/salt-nornir:latest` specify `FROM salt-nornir:py39-st3006.2-sn0.20.4` and run `docker compose up` as usual.
+If instead of publishing to Dockerhub want to run custom image locally, then after step 2 need to update `SALT/Dockerfile.saltstack` `FROM` directive to use custom image e.g. instead of `FROM dmulyalin/salt-nornir:latest` specify `FROM salt-nornir:py39-st3006.2-sn0.20.4` and run `docker compose up` as usual.